Long-range Wi-Fi: Large-scale deployments

+The EHAS-@LIS project, funded by the European Commission between 2003 and 2006, supported the creation of the CuzcoSur network in Peru.
+This network connected rural health facilities with the Cuzco Hospital, enabling the rural facilities for telemedicine services, telephony and Internet connectivity.
+The whole network was based on long-range WiFi, with point-to-point links covering different distances, some longer than 40 km.
+Based on this experience, researchers from University Rey Juan Carlos (URJC) in Spain modelled and studied in depth the performance of IEEE 802.11 (the standard behind WiFi systems) for long-distance links.

 The Technology and Infrastructure for Emerging Regions (TIER) project at University of California at Berkeley in collaboration with Intel, uses a modified Wi-Fi setup to create long-distance point-to-point links for several of its projects in the developing world.
 This technique, dubbed Wi-Fi over Long Distance (WiLD), is used to connect the Aravind Eye Hospital with several outlying clinics in Tamil Nadu state, India.
 Distances range from five to over fifteen kilometres (3–10 miles) with stations placed in line of sight of each other.
 These links allow specialists at the hospital to communicate with nurses and patients at the clinics through video conferencing.
 If the patient needs further examination or care, a hospital appointment can then be scheduled.
 Another network in Ghana links the University of Ghana, Legon campus to its remote campuses at the Korle bu Medical School and the City campus; a further extension will feature links up to 80 km apart.

 The Tegola project of the University of Edinburgh is developing new technologies to bring high-speed, affordable broadband to rural areas beyond the reach of fibre.
 A 5-link ring connects Knoydart, the N. shore of Loch Hourne, and a remote community at Kilbeg to backhaul from the Gaelic College on Skye.
 All links pass over tidal waters; they range in length from 1+1/2 to 12 mi.